vnvo/deltaforge/README.md

 The schema registry tracks schema versions with sequence numbers and optional checkpoint correlation.
 During replay, events are interpreted with the schema that was active when they were produced — even if the table structure has since changed.

+### Source-Owned Schemas

+Unlike tools that normalize all databases to a universal type system, DeltaForge lets each source define its own schema semantics.
+MySQL schemas capture MySQL types (`bigint(20) unsigned`, `json`), PostgreSQL schemas preserve arrays and custom types.
+No lossy normalization, no universal type maintenance burden.

 ## API